Uamuhammad2/CapstoneProject/Project_Charter.md

 Create a tool  to store and display information about track and field in Ontario

 ### 3. Milestones
+  1. Decide what is to be displayed on each view of the final product
+  2. List of technological choices for front-end, back-end, database and hosting/domain defined:
+  3. Sort out methods of accessing data (from trackie / AO 3PL) to populate database
+  4. Design schema for the database and queries required to access required data to be displayed
+  5. Deploy database
+  6. Connect React project to SQL server

 ### 4. Deliverables